mirte-robot/mirte-documentation/doc/tutorials/programming.rst

 From terminal
 -------------

-When Mirte boots a systemd service will launch the Mirte bringup.
+When MIRTE boots a systemd service will launch the MIRTE bringup.
 This service can be stopped and started manually as well:

 .. code-block:: bash